apatern0/arcadia_daq/README.md

 # Build and Setup
 To build and use this tool the [IPBus software](https://ipbus.web.cern.ch/doc/user/html/software/installation.html) need to be installed in `/opt/cactus`.
-The the tool can then be build with
+Then the tool can then be built with
 ```
 $ make all
 ```